GATOS XIV: The first direct kinematic evidence of dusty outflows from AGN via PAH kinematics of local Seyfert galaxies with JWST: Discussion

 \subsection{PAH Properties}

 The properties of PAHs are known to be altered in the vicinity of AGN outflows \citep[][]{ Garcia-Bernete2022b, Garcia-Bernete2022c, Garcia-Bernete2024b, Rigopoulou2024, Zhang2024}, in particular appearing more neutral, signified by a relatively weaker 6.2 $\mu$m PAH emission.
 In this work, we found the 6.2 $\mu$m feature challenging to obtain any kinematics as the signal to noise is relatively low in the outflow region, potentially due to preferential destruction of ionised grains \citep[e.g.][]{Garcia-Bernete2024b}, making extracting kinematics difficult.
 Secondly, the PCA technique is sensitive to differences in the intrinsic PAH profile, and cannot necessarily differentiate between kinematics affecting the observed profile or a different intrinsic profile.
 In the case of the 6.2 $\mu$m PAH, considering this feature traces PAHs heavily altered by the outflow, it makes sense that the intrinsic profile may be different in the outflow region.
 We show the different intrinsic profiles, albeit only with subtle differences, as detected in the second principal component for NGC 5728 and NGC 7582 in Fig. \ref{fig:6.2PCA}.
+These intrinsic profiles, as shown in the right panels of Fig. \ref{fig:6.2PCA}, are calculated as the average PAH profile over spaxels where the tomogram of the second principal component, PC2, is either positive or negative.
+For example, we observe that the value of PC2 is negative in outflow regions in NGC 7582 but is positive in the disk.
+Therefore the ``outflow'' profile is calculated as the average PAH profile across spaxels where the tomogram is negative.

+We confirm that the PCA analysis of the 6.2 $\mu$m feature is detecting different intrinsic profiles rather than Doppler shifts from kinematics in Appendix \ref{sec:IntProf}, where we can inspect the shape of the eigenspectra to see if it is consistent with a Doppler shift.
+We find that the 11.3 $\mu$m PAH is robust at tracing kinematics while the 6.2 $\mu$m feature is not.

-Interestingly, the 3.3 $\mu$m PAH purely traces rotation in the disk and shows no contribution from the outflow compared to the 11.3 $\mu$m PAH and 17 $\mu$m PAH.
+Interestingly, as presented in section \ref{sec:DiskModelling} and as shown in Fig. \ref{fig:DiskModellingNGC7582} and Fig. \ref{fig:OutflowMixing}, the 3.3 $\mu$m PAH purely traces rotation in the disk and shows no contribution from the outflow compared to the 11.3 $\mu$m PAH and 17 $\mu$m PAH.
 This suggests that small PAH molecules are also destroyed in the outflows of AGN.
 Small PAHs are thought to be easier to destroy than large PAHs \citep[e.g.][]{Lebouteiller2007, O'Dowd2009, Micelotta2010, Zhen2015, Lange2025}, suggesting that the radiation field of the AGN preferentially destroys small grains.

 Large and neutral PAH molecules are consistent with PAH band ratios measured for Seyfert galaxies \citep[][]{Garcia-Bernete2022b, Garcia-Bernete2022c, Garcia-Bernete2024b, Donnelly2024}, where the ionised and small PAH molecules are thought to be destroyed by the radiation field of the AGN.
 The mechanism by which this takes place however is not fully understood but it may be related to ionised PAHs having weaker carbon skeletons due to higher Coulomb forces when electrons are lost or gained through ionisation \citep[][]{Leach1986, Voit1992}, making them more susceptible to photo-destruction.